aliagh11/aliagh11/README.md

 my name is Ali Aghadadashi 👷‍♂️

-I am currently working as AI & Process engineer at Fanavarn_Sharif company
+### Work Experience
+- R&D Manager at SuperFrost co.
+- R&D Engineer at SuperFrost co.
+- Programmer at Fanavaran Sharif co.

 ### Education 🧑‍🎓
 - M.Sc Energy Engineering at Sharif University of Technology
 - B.Sc Chemical Engineering at Azarbaijan Shahid Madani University

 ### Projects 💻
-I am currently working on some projects like
+I worked on some projects like
+- Developing GUIs for thermodynamic analysis of refrigeration cycles
-- Optimizing fuel consumption of power plants using ANN and GA
+- Designing and manufacturing of commercial freezers and refrigerators
-- Predicting EVs battery temperature and abnormality detection in temperature increase
+- Predicting EVs battery temperature and abnormality detection in temperature increase using LSTM Neural Networks
+- Modeling and optimization of energy systems

 ## :handshake: Connect with me!